-Colmar was a buzz with the preparations as we wandered the streets in early afternoon to find a place to eat our “Linner” (Lunch and dinner).
-It was very difficult to get on the meal schedule in France.
+Colmar was abuzz with the preparations as we wandered the streets in early afternoon to find a place to eat our “Linner” (lunch and dinner).
+It was very difficult to get in sync with meal schedule in France.
 Here, like many European countries, dinner starts so late at night.
 We walked through Colmar in search of a recommended restaurant and I realized that France isn’t all about Paris!
 Although Colmar was my first city to wander in the Alsace region, it was the most beautiful I had seen in France so far.
 I know that many people go to France to see Paris, but how many are lucky enough to wander off the beaten path and out into the country to see the village gems that dot the countryside.

 Road Trip Through Alsace

-Today was the day that we made our way along the route de vin from Colmar on our way to Burgundy.
-We passed through several small villages including a quaint village that we stopped at called Riquewihr.
-Riquewhir, a small medieval town surrounded by a high stone wall,and is right in the heart of the Alsatian vineyards.
-You enter through a 13thcentury defensive gate to a village of multi-colored, half-timbered house built right up next to one another.
+We made our way along the route de vin from Colmar on our way to Burgundy.
+We passed through several small villages including a quaint one that we stopped at called Riquewihr.
+Riquewhir, a small medieval town surrounded by a high stone wall, and is right in the heart of the Alsatian vineyards.
+You enter through a 13th century defensive gate to a village of multi-colored, half-timbered house built right up next to one another.
 Every few streets you will find a courtyard with a city well with ornate iron-work holding the buckets that were embellished with flowers.
-Riquewihr is classified among one of the “Most Beautiful Villages in France” and the heart of the vineyards.
+Riquewihr is considered among one of the most Beautiful Villages in France and the heart of the vineyards.

 In Riquewihr I found the village’s Nougaterie.
 I was drawn in by the stacks of colorful nougat on tables and in the display window.
 I fell in love with the soft chewy nougat candies.
 They were colorful, flavorful, soft like a marshmallow, sweet like a Bit-O-Honey with delicious melt-in-your-mouth flavors and nutty textures.
 This is something that I will be trying to make when I return home.

-Our next stop, the town of Meursault.
+Our next stop was the town of Meursault.
 Meursault was elegant, stately and small.
 Every corner has a beautiful Maison, and winery.
-The land around the town, and homes and along the hillsides is sown with vineyards growing some of the finest grapes in all of France.
+The land around the town, and homes and along the hillsides is sown with vineyards, growing some of the finest grapes in all of France.
 We truly arrived in a place where you could feel the history of wine seeping up from the soil.

 We found our house in town, an old winery converted into an Airbnb.
-It was lovely with stone floors, brick walls, a steep wooden staircase leading up to bright provincial bedrooms.
-A large courtyard out back.
+It was lovely with stone floors, brick walls, a steep wooden staircase leading up to bright provincial bedrooms with a large courtyard out back.
 The house was an unexpected dream location to enjoy our dive into Burgundy.

-After settling in we met up with our tour hosts, Chef François and his wife Lisa DeMelouge.
-Who run the tour company, Pistou and Pastis.
+After settling in we met up with our tour hosts, Chef François and his wife Lisa DeMelouge they run the tour company, Pistou and Pastis.
 We joined them for their inaugural Culinary Adventurist Tour, “Burgundy By Bacchus”.
-Chef François cooks fabulous French cuisine and enjoys cooking.
-He has an intense culinary flair and a hearty rich smile that show great love and excitement for French cuisine.
+Chef François cooks fabulous French cuisine and enjoys it.
+He has an intense culinary flair and a hearty rich smile that showed great love and excitement for French cuisine.
 Chef François and Lisa planned every detail of our culinary and wine adventure and they were exicited to share their love of France, food and wine with us.

-For months Chef was telling us stories of pirates, and wine flowing freely all day.
-He described in detail the taste of a properly cooked escargot and a fresh flaky croissants splintering when you bite into them in the early morning.
+For months leading up to our tour, Chef was telling us stories of pirates and wine flowing freely all day.
+He described in detail the taste of a properly cooked escargot and a fresh flaky croissant splintering when you bite into them in the early morning.
 His stories had us primed to start our culinary journey in Meursault.